 The University of Toronto is a big place and can be somewhat overwhelming for students new to the campus and, perhaps, new to the City of Toronto itself.
 Below is some information designed to assist you during your first year at the St. George campus and/or your first year pursuing studies in psychology.

-For information on PSY100 classes, please email Nora Sellers at email@example.com
+For information on PSY100 classes, please email the undergraduate office at email@example.com

 Information on enrolment in courses can be found in the Course Timetables.

 ENROLMENT IN ALL PSYCHOLOGY SUBJECT PROGRAMS OF STUDY IS LIMITED.

 Program enrolment begins on March 1st and ends in late September of each year.
 There are two types of programs - Open (formeryly "Type 1") and Limited (formerly "Type 2/2L" and "Type 3").

 The Psychology Minor, Major, Specialist, and Research Specialist programs are Limited Subject POSts, which means that certain requirements must be met for admittance to the program and there is limited space.